The Web of the Chozen

 The Web of the Chozen is a novel by Jack L. Chalker published in 1978.

 Plot summary

-The Web of the Chozen is a novel about Bar Holliday as he is physically transformed into a quadruped by a mutant virus on a lost colony.
+The Web of the Chozen is a novel about Bar Holliday on a lost colony, as his body has been altered by a mutant virus into a quadruped.

 Reception

 Howard Thompson reviewed The Web of the Chozen in The Space Gamer No. 15.
 Thompson commented that "The redeeming feature of The Web of the Chozen is that some of the ideas are interesting and, in selected spots, are handled with moderate style.
 It would be far more interesting if the characters could be seen side ways, and did more than walk through their lines."